 - Completing the three-page Application for Classification as a Resident Student at WVU is mandatory prior to discussing residency reclassification with Office of Admissions personnel.
-To be reclassified for a particular semester, the application must be submitted two weeks prior to the deadline for paying tuition and fees.
+To be reclassified for a particular semester, the application must be submitted two weeks prior to the deadline for payment of tuition and fees.
 All applications received after the deadline will be considered for the next semester.